shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-faqs.md

 ---
-Title : Mediation FAQs
+title: Mediation FAQs
-<b>Note:</b> Mediation is available only to
-Microsoft Monetize Ad Server customers.
+description: Learn FAQs on selling inventory through mediation. ms.date: 10/28/2023
 ---

 # Mediation FAQs

+> [!NOTE]
-<b>Note:</b> Mediation is available only to
-Microsoft Monetize Ad Server customers.
+> Mediation is available only to Microsoft Monetize Ad Server customers.

 This page has answers frequently asked questions about selling inventory through mediation.

 ## What is a network?